Alexander238/TVListBeautifyApp/README.md

 # Regarding The API-Key

-I know the API-Key I used is still visible in this repository.
+I'm aware that the API-Key used in this project is still visible in this repository.
 It's an old one and not up-to-date anymore, so it's fine.
 This Repository was originally supposed to stay private, so I didn't make an effort to encrypt it in any way.

 ## ToDos